EXPORT TRADE

 6. Other sources like:

--Reading international business newspapers, publications and magazines.
+• Reading international business newspapers, publications, and magazines.

--Having personal inquiries to prospective importers in foreign countries.
+• Having personal inquiries to prospective importers in foreign countries.

-EXPORT PROCEDURES AND DOCUMENTATIONS IN TANZANIA
+EXPORT PROCEDURES AND DOCUMENTATION IN TANZANIA

 A. PRELIMINARY PROCEDURES

-These are early procedures which includes;
+These are early procedures which include:

-i.Entering into export contract: Importer and exporter have to agree on some terms and conditions then sign the contract.
+i.
+Entering into export contract: Importer and exporter have to agree on some terms and conditions then sign the contract.

-ii.Receiving an inquiry.
-The intended exporter receives a written request from a foreign buyer for information regarding the price and all other description on the goods he wants to buys example quality, quantity,features,time and methods of delivery and payments.
+ii.
+Receiving an inquiry: The intended exporter receives a written request from a foreign buyer for information regarding the price and all other descriptions on the goods he wants to buy, e.g., quality, quantity, features, time, and methods of delivery and payments.

-iii.Sending a quotation: The intended exporter sends a document giving descriptions on the goods to be sold.
+iii.
+Sending a quotation: The intended exporter sends a document giving descriptions of the goods to be sold.

-iv.Receiving indent: After receiving quotation a foreign buyer (if satisfied with terms of sale) makes order by sending indent to the exporter.
+iv.
+Receiving indent: After receiving the quotation, a foreign buyer (if satisfied with terms of sale) makes an order by sending an indent to the exporter.

-v.Applying and obtaining export license or permit: Some products require specific permit from the Government departments, institutions or controlling body legally empowered to provide license which allow the exportation according to set government conditions.
+v.
+Applying and obtaining export license or permit: Some products require specific permits from government departments, institutions, or controlling bodies legally empowered to provide licenses which allow the exportation according to set government conditions.

-vi.Demanding a letter of credit: The exporter should demand a letter of credit from the importer, this letter of credit assures the payment from the importer.
+vi.
+Demanding a letter of credit: The exporter should demand a letter of credit from the importer; this letter of credit assures the payment from the importer.

 B. EXPORT SHIPMENT PROCEDURES

-employ the clearing and forwarding agents.
+i.
+Arranging for shipping goods: Due to complications in shipping goods as per formalities, exporters can decide to employ clearing and forwarding agents.
 The shipping of goods arrangements includes the following formalities:

--Application for customs permit from customs office.
+• Application for customs permit from customs office.

--Booking space in ship for carrying goods.
+• Booking space in ship for carrying goods.

--Issue of shipping order.
-After the terms and conditions of shipment are settled, the shipping company issues a shipping order this is a
+• Issue of shipping order: After the terms and conditions of shipment are settled, the shipping company issues a shipping order.
+This is a document evidencing a contract made between the shipping company and exporter or his agent.

--Attending various customs formalities.
+• Attending various customs formalities.

--Placing goods on the clock.
+• Placing goods on the dock.

--Sending documents to importer to allow him to collect the goods once they are delivered.
+• Sending documents to importer to allow him to collect the goods once they are delivered.

 C. SECURING PAYMENT PROCEDURES